 This post contains affiliate links.

 So you want to start crocheting adorable amigurumi but not quite sure where to start?
-Here are some tips to help you with crocheting amigurumi!
+Here are some amigurumi tips to help you get going!

 1. Master the magic ring

-The magic ring is essential to crocheting amigurumi and to working in the round as it allows you to cinch your stitches together really tightly so that no stuffing escapes.
+The first of my amigurumi tips has a magic touch to it… The magic ring is essential to crocheting amigurumi and to working in the round as it allows you to cinch your stitches together really tightly so that no stuffing escapes.
 Learn how to do it!
 I promise that it is not as daunting as it seems.
 It may feel a little fiddly at first, but once you’ve got it you’ll be well on your way to your first amigurumi!
-Crafsty have a great step by step tutorial which can be found here.
+You can see a quick photo tutorial that I put together here, Crafsty have a great step by step tutorial which can be found here.
 Bella Coco have a slightly different technique which you can see here.

 2. Learn to crochet in the round